 Austria has recently stepped up its FDI review policy by introducing the ICA (see question 1.1 above).
 The ICA aligns the national FDI regime with the framework set out under the EU FDI Screening Regulation.
-Future changes to the ICA are currently not imminent, but are possible, in particular against the background of the COVID-19 pandemic and the European Commission's ("Commission") ambition to further strengthen investment control in the EU.
+Future changes to the ICA are currently not imminent but are possible, in particular, against the background of the COVID-19 pandemic and the European Commission's ("Commission") ambition to further strengthen investment control in the EU.
+Currently, the ICA's applicability for target companies active in the sector "research and development in the fields of pharmaceuticals, vaccines, medical devices and personal protective equipment" is limited until December 31, 2022 (see below).